How long does it take to complete the MSW program?

 Applicants must report every undergraduate and graduate institution ever attended and provide unofficial transcripts from each institution, even if just one or two courses were completed, or none of the courses were successfully completed.

-A set of transcripts from each institution must be uploaded to the 'Submit Transcripts' section of the online Graduate School application.
+A set of transcripts from each institution must be uploaded to the 'Academic History' section of the online Graduate School application.
 Do not send copies of transcripts directly to the UWT MSW program.
-Physical copies should be scanned and saved as PDF documents, and copies retrieved off the web should be saved as PDF documents.
-Do not upload an image/photo of your transcripts.
+Physical copies should be scanned and saved as PDF or image documents, and copies retrieved off the web should be saved as PDF or image documents.

-- If you attended a school that does not use a traditional grade point system, but instead uses a summary and narratives system, be sure to include the complete narrative transcript.
-Please attempt to compress your file and upload it as a PDF.
-If you are unable to submit online, please email a PDF of your summary and narrative transcripts to email@example.com.
+If you attended a school that does not use a traditional grade point system, but instead uses a summary and narratives system, be sure to include the complete narrative transcript.
+If you are unable to submit online, please email a PDF of your summary and narrative transcripts to firstname.lastname@example.org.

 You will be asked to enter your Major GPA and your Cumulative GPA as reported on your transcript in the 'School Attended' section of the online UW Graduate School application.
 If your institution does not issue a GPA, you will be able to indicate this on the online application.